 Here are some considerations for traders wishing to apply quantitative trading:

-- There are still going to be standard trading risks involved.
+- First, there are still going to be standard trading risks involved.

-- Past performance is not an indication of future performance, and traders need to monitor the process and make adjustments frequently.
+- Past performance does not indicate future performance, and traders must monitor the process and adjust frequently.

-- You should be a sophisticated trader with solid experience so that you can effectively evaluate a particular strategy and know if it suits you.
+- You should be a sophisticated trader with solid experience to evaluate a particular strategy effectively and know if it suits you.

 - You shouldn’t trade more money than you can lose.

-- Fees can quickly kill profits, particularly if quant trading bots executes orders too regularly.
+- Fees can quickly kill profits if quant trading bots execute orders too regularly.

-Quantitative trading in the digital asset markets is becoming more competitive, but there are still opportunities available, especially with technical indicators and reversion strategies.
+Quantitative trading in the digital asset markets is becoming more competitive, but opportunities are still available, especially with technical indicators and reversion strategies.

 If you have a strategy that works, there’s a good possibility that it can be coded into a mathematical formula to trade automatically.
 As long as you’re diligent, quant trading can be a brilliant way to approach the crypto markets and make substantial profits.

 Preferably, it would help if you considered taking the time to build trust with a quant trading system before adopting it.
-This could entail observing how the system performs in hypothetical simulations before putting real money in it.
+This could entail observing the system’s performance in hypothetical simulations before putting real money in it.
 You can do this with a paper trading account to guarantee your numbers track well in many cases.